Esther 7

 Introduction

-Esther 7 is the climax of the book -- the chapter toward which the entire narrative has been building.
-At Esther's second banquet, the king asks his question for the third and final time, and Esther at last reveals her petition: she is asking for her own life and the lives of her people.
-The dramatic tension reaches its peak as Esther identifies Haman as the enemy, the king storms out in fury, and Haman's desperate plea for mercy is misread as an assault on the queen.
-The chapter concludes with Haman hanged on the very stake he had built for Mordecai -- a reversal so precise and poetic that it has become one of the most famous examples of poetic justice in all of literature.
+Esther 7 is the climax of the book, the chapter toward which the narrative has been moving.
+At Esther's second banquet, the king asks his question for the third time, and Esther finally reveals her petition: she is asking for her own life and for the lives of her people.
+Tension peaks as Esther identifies Haman as the enemy, the king leaves in fury, and Haman's plea for mercy is taken as an assault on the queen.
+The chapter ends with Haman hanged on the stake he had built for Mordecai, a clear act of poetic justice.

-The Hebrew word for this kind of reversal is the concept captured in Esther 9:1, where the author uses the term נַהֲפוֹךְ ("it was turned around, reversed").
-The entire book has been building toward this moment of overturning: the powerful are brought low, the condemned are saved, and the schemer is caught in his own trap.
-For Christian readers, this chapter resonates with the biblical principle that God opposes the proud and gives grace to the humble (Proverbs 3:34; James 4:6).
-The chapter also raises profound questions about justice, mercy, and the consequences of unchecked hatred.
+The book gives this pattern a name at Esther 9:1, using the term נַהֲפוֹךְ ("it was turned around, reversed").
+The book has been moving toward this reversal: the powerful are brought low, the condemned are spared, and the schemer is caught in his own trap.
+For Christian readers, this chapter reflects the biblical principle that God opposes the proud and gives grace to the humble (Proverbs 3:34).
+It also raises questions about justice, mercy, and the consequences of unchecked hatred.

 The King Asks Esther's Request (vv.
 1-2)